-Recommendation #10: Given the increased role of telehealth during COVID-19, structural measures should be developed to assess organizational capacity to appropriately use or shift to using telehealth services, remote patient monitoring, in-home hospital care, and other related services that provide alternative sites of care during disasters and public health emergencies.
+Recommendation #10: Given the increased role of telehealth during the COVID-19 pandemic, structural measures should be developed to assess organizational capacity to appropriately use or shift to using telehealth services, remote patient monitoring, in-home hospital care, and other related services that provide alternative sites of care during disasters and public health emergencies.
 The readiness of entities to use telehealth services could be evaluated with process measures.
 (Access to Care; Effectiveness)